atlassian/escalator/docs/best-practices-issues-gotchas.md

    tune the values accordingly once Escalator is running as desired in your environment.
  - Run it with a high `hard_delete_grace_period` timeout to prevent Escalator terminating nodes that are still running workloads.
+ - Run Escalator with a low scan interval, for example 30 or 60 seconds.
+This will ensure Escalator is responsive enough during a spike in load or pods.

 ## Common Issues & Gotchas